How can physical therapy help treat TMD?

 Physical therapy can help manage patient symptoms and provide treatment for TMD:

 Physical therapists are trained to assist with providing treatment for a variety of postural dysfunctions through therapeutic exercise and education.
 Altered cervical posture can create muscle imbalances which place abnormal strain on the temporomandibular joint (TMJ).
-Education on poor posture habits such as sitting at a desk for long periods with head too far foward, cradling a telephone receiver against the same shoulder, and more are also addressed.
+Education on poor posture habits such as sitting at a desk for long periods with head too far forward, cradling a telephone receiver against the same shoulder, and more are also addressed.

 Evaluation & Treatment of Cervical Spine

 Often the cervical spine can play a role in TMJ dysfunction and pain.
 Physical therapists are able to evaluate and treat cervical spine disorders that may be contributing to TMD.

 Physical therapists can use skilled manual therapy techniques and exercises to assist with

 improving jaw ROM, relaxing soft tissue, and relieving pain.

 Various modalities can be used to assist with decreasing pain and promoting tissue healing, such as ultrasound, dry needling, and electrical stimulation.

 Physical therapists can teach patients exercises to improve strength, ROM, and muscle function of surrounding musculature to improve symptoms and function.